About

 Reflections of a DIY Artist

 MIRI is on the BEAT Board, an advisory board for The Featured Artist Coalition, and is an Ambassador for The F-List, a UK directory of female and gender expansive musicians.
-She is a workshop leader and facilitator for many grassroots community organizations including GRL and Writerz and Scribez, and has run music sessions in mental health hospitals; Acute and PICU wards.
-She has performed her music in male prisons along with Q&A’s on LGBTQ+ topics and is the founder of Diversity Platform, music industry panel discussions for LGBTQ+ music creatives and allies.
+She is a workshop leader and facilitator for many grassroots community organizations including GRL and Writerz & Scribez, and has run music sessions in mental health hospitals; Acute and PICU wards.
+She has performed her music in male prisons along with Q&A’s on LGBTQ+ issues and is the founder of Diversity Platform, music industry panel discussions for LGBTQ+ music creatives and allies.

 Live Performance Photo Credit: Keira-Anne Photography